 GRAIN

 Open for lunch and dinner, Grain is a fantastic pizza place in the centre of St Davids.
 With a mixture of indoor, outdoor and canopied seating, this is a great all-weather option.
-They serve pizzas, craft beers and awesome coffee all day, with delicious paninis at lunchtime.
+They serve pizzas, craft beers and awesome coffee all day.
 Sides include rustic dough balls and cured meat platters!

 DINNER